Pavel Durov: Children

+In April 2023, Bolgar filed a separate civil case in Geneva seeking sole custody.
+The court granted her exclusive custody and suspended Durov's parental rights in May 2023, a decision reaffirmed in February 2024.
+Durov did not contest the ruling and appears not to have hired an attorney or responded to the court.
+Bolgar also filed a civil child support case against Durov in June 2024; she stated that since Durov stopped providing financial support at the beginning of 2023, she had been supporting their children on her monthly salary of 8,000 Swiss francs.

+According to Forbes, French authorities separately opened an investigation into an alleged act of violence by Durov against the same child in Paris in November 2021.
+Maylis de Roeck, deputy prosecutor at the Paris prosecutor's office, confirmed the investigation was conducted by OFMIN (the Juvenile Office) and was separate from the Telegram-related case that led to Durov's August 2024 arrest.
+De Roeck said the office was checking whether there was already a "legal framework" in Switzerland to avoid two investigations into the same incident in different countries.

 In 2024, Durov claimed to have fathered more than 100 children via sperm donation in 12 countries since 2010.
 In 2025, he announced that he wanted to leave his fortune, estimated at US$17 billion as of 2025, to his 106 children after his death.
 None of them would be able to receive an inheritance before reaching the age of 30, which all his current children will have reached by June 19, 2055.
+Durov has spoken publicly about global fertility rates and sperm donation, including during his appearance on the Lex Fridman Podcast.
+In December 2025, Durov posted in his Telegram channel about creating a sperm donation program.

 Views

 Durov is a libertarian.
 He has practiced intermittent fasting and abstains from meat, alcohol, caffeine and recreational drugs.
 Durov has stated that he maintains an ascetic lifestyle that promotes freedom from personal possessions.
 At least once, in June 2019, he followed a water-only fasting regimen for at least six days to try to improve his creativity.

 In 2012, at the age of 27, Durov published manifestos detailing his ideas on improving Russia and donated $1 million to the Wikimedia Foundation to support Wikipedia.

 During the 2011–2013 Russian protests, he refused to censor VK accounts used by anti-Putin activists.
 Durov said that in 2014, he refused to comply with the FSB request to hand over the personal data of Ukrainian protesters and opposition leaders during Euromaidan, "because it would have meant a betrayal of our Ukrainian users.
 After that, I was fired from the company I founded and was forced to leave Russia.
 I lost my company and my home, but would do it again - without hesitation."
 Durov also refused to relinquish data regarding Alexei Navalny's VK page.

 In 2024, Durov said that Telegram should remain a "neutral platform" and not "a player in geopolitics".